How to Apply...

 You will also have the opportunity and an allowance to enable you to attend conferences, workshops or other events relevant to your research nationally and internationally.

 For general applications: Even though your application for an iGGi studentship will be handled centrally by iGGi-admin in the first instance; you will apply for a place based at either iGGi University of York (UoY) or iGGi Queen Mary University of London (QMUL) (depending on the home university of your chosen primary supervisor).
 As UoY and QMUL are the sole grant holders of iGGi's second funding round - places at Essex or Goldsmiths will no longer be offered.
 However, with the agreement of your primary supervisor, it is possible to have secondary supervisors from these as well as other universities.
-The iGGi selection process takes just under 3 months.
-Candidates who are offered a studentship with iGGi will be informed in March 2023.
-Successful candidates, will at that time, be invited to submit an application through the Central Admissions platforms of either the UoY or QMUL.
+Candidates who are offered a studentship with iGGi in this second recruitment round will be informed in May 2023.
+Successful candidates, will at that time, be invited to submit an application/registration through the Central Admissions platforms of either the UoY or QMUL.

 Who is Eligible to Apply?